syhrz/crypto-notifier/LOG.md

 - Decide to pick RDS since SQL should be future proof for the system.

 # Start working on the terraform module for RDS

+Create tf-simple-rds module
+Some RDS related resources created manually / preconfigured such as:
+- db-subnet-group
+- RDSMonitoring Role
+- Default VPC

+Successfully provisioned the RDS using the terraform module.
+Just realized SSH is blocked from my home.
+I'll figure it later how to initialize the database schema.

+# Start working on the Lambda script to fetch the data from S3 and store it to RDS